macroviewer/NexusTrader/README.md

 ## Multi-Mode Support

-TradeBotPro supports multiple modes of operation to cater to different trading strategies and requirements.
+nexustrader supports multiple modes of operation to cater to different trading strategies and requirements.
 Each mode allows for flexibility in how trading logic is executed based on market conditions or specific triggers.

 ### Event-Driven Mode